enciney/PIWORKS_Pyramid/README.md

 223 626 034 683 839 53  627 310 713 999 629 817 410 121

 924 622 911 233 325 139 721 218 253 223 107 233 230 124 233

+*SOLUTION*

+Used only a basic Integer ArrayList for solution;
+For reach each element of the Pyramid using a Tree algorithm  like DFS(Depth First Search ).
+Left and right side sub-pyramid root element is found with the index mapping and recursion is deployed for the each sub pyramid and
+Algorithm each sub-recursion  returned the max sum of the sub_pyramid.